patrei-lang/patrei/readme.md

 # Patrei

+This is far from traditional model of program execution.
+Patrei is a programming language that revolves around and embraces the concept of **micro-modular compute fabric**.
+It is essentially a compute substrate where the atomic unit is a pure function compiled to a WASM module.

 ## Installation of ANTLR

 In order to work on patrei you first need to install the ANTLR library on linux.
 There is a special path that is logically correct but doesn't have to be used, that is /usr/local/lib.